|Take me back:

 audience member has shown his or her ID to one of the security guys at

-the front door, he/she buys a ticket at the front booth and then heads
+the front door, they buy a ticket at the front booth and then head

 to the gender-appropriate line for a quick pat-down.
 If the person is

-carrying a bag, a cast member checks to make sure he or shes not
+carrying a bag, a cast member checks to make sure they are not

 bringing in alcohol.
 A drag queen in heels and fishnets, tottering up